MEC-EAGLE/AIMA_FINAL/README.md

 AI-powered candidate matching suggests the most relevant applicants for each posting.
 Role-specific assessments with ranking metrics help evaluate candidates effectively.
 Recruiter dashboards include posting management tools and analytics cards.
 The Applications card can be clicked to reveal which jobs have new applicants.
+Selecting a job title focuses the dashboard on that posting so recruiters see only its applicants with filters and assessment scores.
 Candidate profiles track skills, job preferences and peer ratings.
 Peer-to-peer networking and upskilling options foster community growth.
 Integration with popular communication tools like WhatsApp and email for easier follow-ups.